sarismet/gjg-sarismet/README.md

   docker exec -it [container-id] bash psql -h localhost -p 5432 -U postgres -W
 ```
 If you want to see the container id, you can basically run docker ps to get the running containers.
+When you connect to your database you can see postgres default database by typing \l.

 To install and run redis in your machine, type the command in your terminal.
 It install the redis image if you do not have and run it in port 6379
 ```